Black Lives Matter protesters arrested at London airport

 London (CNN)A group of Black Lives Matter activists whose protest temporarily shut down a London airport Tuesday have been arrested and removed from the runway, police said.

-Nine protesters caused flights to be suspended at London City Airport by locking themselves together on the runway and erecting a tripod, London's Metropolitan Police said in a statement.
+Flights were suspended at London City Airport after nine protesters locked themselves together on the runway and erected a tripod, London's Metropolitan Police said in a statement.

 Black Lives Matter UK, a network of anti-racism activists, said in a statement that the action was taken to protest Britain's "environmental impact on the lives of black people locally and globally."